AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 5. Shut down Petclinic, then onboard it into AIC using your non-Azul JDK: **edit the **runWithNonAzul-SETME** script to set the Agent Directory (the security manager file will also be expected there) as well as some tags, including AppEnv**.
 Run the script and verify your second Petclinic instance is there in the AVD UI
 6. Run an AVD report as you did for Lab 1

-## API Examples

-The **curlExamples** folder contains some sample curl scripts for you to play with to exercise a few of the API calls.

-## Lab 3 - Generate a Code Inventory Report showing unused Code
+## Lab 3 - Generate a Graphical Code Inventory Report Showing unused Code

 Make sure you have completed Lab 1 before attempting this lab.